whatheway/MET_self_install_tools_Linux_64bit/README.md

 Scripts MUST be downloaded into the Home Directory $HOME in order for installation to work.

-## Thank you to DTC's Julie P for all the help debugging this installation!
+## Thank you to DTC's Julie P. for all the help debugging this installation!